 - The legislature allocated $7.04 million for freight rail assistance projects during the 2017–2019 biennium.
 It is not restricted in the size of award.

 - The legislature determines how those funds will be spent based upon the applications submitted through WSDOT.
 The legislature may choose to increase or decrease the actual funding made available.

 - This is a grant program and is open to cities, county rail districts, counties, economic development councils, port districts, and privately or publicly owned railroads.

 - Projects must be shown to maintain or improve the freight rail system in the state and benefit the state's interests.

-Both programs are administered by WSDOT and require the applicants to provide a business plan for the project and are subject to a cost/benefit calculation to ensure that they are cost effective.
-The criteria is slightly different with the Freight Rail Investment Bank, as the application process allows the applicant to self-score 80 percent of their marks, which are based on such things as their own contribution and number of additional jobs that the project will bring to the area.
+The criteria are slightly different for the Freight Rail Investment Bank (loan program), as the application process allows the applicant to self-score 80 percent of their marks, which are based on such things as their own financial contribution and number of additional jobs that the project will bring to the area.

 PO Box 47407